 Embalming is a procedure that uses chemicals to preserve the body.
-Funeral directors offer the service but it is usually not necessary.
+Funeral directors offer the service.
 Your specialist palliative care nurse will help to guide you, as there may be circumstances where it is helpful.
 For example, if there will be a long delay between your child's death and the funeral.

 Embalming will involve taking the child to the funeral home for a period of time.
 Some parents choose to talk to the funeral directors before the death and discuss options then, others choose to wait.
 Early discussions can be helpful so that you can consider all possibilities and make a decision that suits you and your family's circumstances and beliefs.